JenDacanay/Speaker-Recognition-System/README.md

 <br><i> Figure 1: Periodograms using STFT with different frame sizes..</i><br><br>
 </p>

-Since all signals had a frame length of 256 samples, we chose to use the frame length, N = 312 which equals 25 ms. This is between the reccomended range of 20 ms to 30 ms and gives a frame overlap of 60%.
-Figure 1 shows the periodogram after taking the short-time fourier transfrom (STFT).
-The periodogram demonstrates how the power of the signal is distributed in the frequency range and over time.
-We see how the signal is mainly in the lower frequencies less than 4.5khz.

 During the first step of pre-processing, we remove the noise and silent parts of the speech signals.
 ## Feature Extraction